RopleyIT/InvoluteGears/README.md

 ﻿## Involute Gear Calculator
 This application is used to calculate parameters for involute spur gears, and to draw their outlines.
 It can be used to prepare SVG files for export to CAD tools or CNC machines.

-### Command line and parameters
+The gear calculator is a command line or shell script application, that uses the command line for input, and either the standard output or a text file for computed results.
+It is invoked as follows:

 `gears -[option] [arguments]`

-Every command has a single option flag as a single, case sensitive letter.
+Every command has one option flag as a single, case sensitive letter preceded by a dash character.
 The arguments that follow the option depend in type and number on which option has been selected.

+#### Options -p and -P

 `gears -p|-P [tooth-count] [profile-shift] [tolerance] [angle] [module] [backlash] [cutter-diameter]`